erience/Ethereum-address-generator/README.md

 # Ethereum Address Generator

-Generate new Ethereum address-privateKey pairs with HTML-NodeJS with mysql database.
+Generate new Ethereum address-privateKey pairs with HTML-NodeJS and mysql database.

 ## Install Node and NPM